 The Legitimacy Checklist: What Makes a GLP-1 Telehealth Platform Safe

 Before evaluating Found specifically, it helps to know what criteria actually determine whether a GLP-1 telehealth provider is legitimate and safe.
-These are the five factors that matter clinically and regulatorily.

 What "Illegitimate" Actually Looks Like — And Why Found Isn't That